German immigration to Puerto Rico: Economic situation

 Many economic and political changes occurred in Europe during the latter part of the 18th century and the beginning of the 19th century, changes which affected the lives of millions of people.
 One of these changes came about with the advent of the Second Industrial Revolution.
 Many people who worked the farmlands abandoned their homes and moved to the larger, industrialized cities with the hope of finding better paying jobs.
 Those who continued to work in the agricultural sector suffered the consequences of the widespread crop failures which came about as the result of long periods of drought and disease, the cholera epidemic and a general deterioration of economic conditions.
 Starvation and unemployment were on the rise.

 Political situation

 Europe also faced a series of revolutionary movements known as the European Revolutions of 1848 which erupted in Sicily and then were further triggered by the French Revolution of 1848.
 Soon the Revolutions of 1848 in the German states erupted, leading to the Frankfurt Parliament.
 Ultimately, the rather non-violent "revolutions" failed.
-Disappointed, many Germans immigrated to the Americas and Puerto Rico, dubbed as the Forty-Eighters.
+Disappointed, many Germans immigrated to the Americas and Puerto Rico, dubbed the Forty-Eighters.
 The majority of these came from Alsace-Lorraine, Baden, Hesse, Rheinland and Württemberg.